pipe-cd/pipecd/docs/content/en/docs/overview/_index.md

 - Automated deployment analysis to measure deployment impact based on metrics, logs, emitted requests
 - Automatically roll back to the previous state as soon as analysis or a pipeline stage fails
 - Automatically detect configuration drift to notify and render the changes
+- Automatically watch and detect the new container images to deploy

 **Safety and Security**
 - Support single sign-on and role-based access control